olahol/react-tagsinput/README.md

 ## Styles

-Look at `react-tagsinput.css` for an idea on how to style this component.
+Look at [react-tagsinput.css](https://github.com/olahol/react-tagsinput/blob/master/react-tagsinput.css) for an idea on how to style this component.

 ## Addendum: Input completion

-An example of how to add input completion to the `TagsInput` component can be found in `examples/completion.html`.
+An example of how to add input completion to the `TagsInput` component can be found in [examples/completion.html](https://github.com/olahol/react-tagsinput/blob/master/example/completion.html).

 [![Completion Demo](https://cdn.rawgit.com/olahol/react-tagsinput/master/example/demo_completion.gif "Completion Demo")](https://github.com/olahol/react-tagsinput/blob/master/example/completion.html)

+## Addendum: Components instead of strings as tags

+An example of how to use React components instead of strings as tags can be found in [examples/component.html](https://github.com/olahol/react-tagsinput/blob/master/example/component.html).

 ## Contributors

 * Ola Holmström (@olahol)
 * Dmitri Voronianski (@voronianski)
 * Artem Vovsya (@avovsya)
+* scott c (@scoarescoare)

 ---